paarnes/GNSS_Multipath_Analysis_Software/README.md

 - Supports broadcasted ephemerides (RINEX nagiation files) and SP3 files
 - Supports both RINEX v2.xx and v3.xx observation files
 - Generates various plots like:
+	- Ionospheric delay wrt time and zenith mapped ionospheric delay (combined)
+	- The Multipath effect plotted wrt time and elevation angle (combined)
+	- Barplot showing RMS values for each signal and system
+	- Polar plot of the multipath effect and the Signal to nosie ratio (SNR)
 	- polarplots of SNR and multipath
 	- SNR vs. time/elevation
 	-